 We have entered into financing agreements for the lease of machinery and equipment.
 For leases where the risks and rewards of ownership have substantially transferred to us, we capitalize the leased asset and record a corresponding liability on our consolidated balance sheet.
-In relation to our global solar expansion plan described in "Overview" above, we entered into a five-year agreement in April 2015 to lease manufacturing equipment valued at up to \$20.0 million to be used in our solar operations in Asia.
-In connection with this agreement, as of March 31, 2016, we have recorded leased assets of \$19.0 million for equipment we received through such date.
-At March 31, 2016, our lease obligations were \$17.9 million, consisting of short-term obligations of \$4.0 million and long-term obligations of \$13.9 million.
-We currently anticipate receiving the remainder of the equipment in the second quarter of 2016.
-This agreement requires quarterly lease payments, which commenced in January 2016 (a \$1.3 million lease payment was made in the first quarter of 2016).
+In relation to our global solar expansion plan described in "Overview" above, we entered into a five-year agreement in April 2015, pursuant to which we leased \$19.3 million of manufacturing equipment to be used in our solar operations in Asia.
+As of June 30, 2016, we received all the equipment under the agreement.
+At June 30, 2016, our lease obligations were \$17.3 million, consisting of short-term obligations of \$4.1 million and long-term obligations of \$13.2 million.
+This agreement requires quarterly lease payments, which commenced in January 2016. \$1.1 million and \$2.4 million of lease payments were made in the second quarter and first half of 2016, respectively.

-In March 2015, we entered into a supply agreement with the Solar Supplier which includes a commitment by us to provide cash advances of up to \$31.0 million (reduced from previous estimates of up to \$36.0 million) in order to secure our solar cell supply.
+In March 2015, we entered into a supply agreement with the Solar Supplier which includes a commitment by us to provide cash advances of up to \$31.0 million in order to secure our solar cell supply.
 We have advanced a total of \$29.5 million under this agreement.
 All such cash advances are scheduled to be repaid by this supplier through quarterly repayment installments, which commenced in the fourth quarter of 2015 and are to continue through the end of 2017.
-We received a cash repayment of \$3.0 million in each of the fourth quarter of 2015 and the first quarter of 2016.
-The payment of these advances, as well as repayments thereof, are included in our calculation of non-IFRS free cash flow.
+We received a cash repayment of \$2.0 million in the second quarter of 2016 as well as an additional \$2.0 million in July 2016.
+As of June 30, 2016, \$21.5 million remains recoverable from this supplier.
+As noted above, the payment of these advances, as well as repayments thereof, are included in our calculation of non-IFRS free cash flow.